Developer

 When you’re ready to share your Forge app with users, you’ll need to enable sharing for your app in the developer console.
 This generates a link that you can share with users to install your app on their Atlassian site.

-In order to install it, they must be the admin of a product on that site.
-They will also be able to use this link to uninstall your app, and update your app when you release new versions.
+In order to install it, they must be the admin of an Atlassian app on that site.

 Use this method to share your apps for internal use, or to test your apps before listing them on the Atlassian Marketplace.